manuGil/fair-code/README.md

 # [Repository Title]

-*Delete this text belowed when used in your repository*
+*Delete this text belowed when using this template in your repository*

 **Purpose**